composewell/streaming-benchmarks/README.rst

   ./run.sh --append -- -m pattern streamly
   ./run.sh --append -- -m pattern streaming

-These commands will keep appending benchmark data and an additional packages will appear in the charts every time you run the command.
-To start fresh again remove the `--append` option.
+These commands will keep appending benchmark data and the newly benchmarked package will get added in the charts every time you run the command.
+To start fresh again remove the ``--append`` option.

 Quick Mode
 ~~~~~~~~~~